Families brace for changes to pandemic-era free school meals - NewsBreak

 Families brace for changes to pandemic-era free school meals

-The free meals gave the Essex Junction, Vt., family one less thing to worry about.
+The free meals gave the Essex Junction, Vermont, family one less thing to worry about.

 “We make just too much money (literally by just a few dollars) to qualify for free or reduced lunches and other food-related benefits, but not enough to truly ever feel financially comfortable,” Murphy, a mother of four and administrator at a trust company, said by email.